seeflood/mdx/README.md

 ~~~

-You can "run" this file:
+You can "run" this markdown file:
 ```shell
 mdx helloworld.md
 ```

+This command will run all the shell scripts in the `helloworld.md`.
 The following message will be printed out:

 ```bash